harleydutton/tabula-rasa/tabula-rasa.md

 A couple of initial questions players usually have when they are making characters in a new setting are "Is there magic?" and "What is the technological level?" and for this reason the answers to these questions should be on the setting.
 They are commonly asked, important, and usually easy to answer.
 If there is any ficticious magic in the setting it should be described here.

 ## Store
 First off *the* store doesn't really exist after character creation.
 Characters will have to go stores in the story to purchase things listed on *the* store.
 Going to *a* store within the story rather than *the* store will drastically affect what is available for sale and maybe even what it is legal to trade.
 This is all subject to DTMS checks and storyteller approval after character creation.
 Anyway, *the* store is set up as a series of priced columns.
 The flavor section describes the purchasing power of various pieces of flavor-money, also known as AUTs.
-The columns should be "Trivial", "Minor", "Major", and "Priceless/Unreachable?".
+The columns should be "Trivial", "Minor", "Major", and "unreachable/Unreachable?".
 Trivial purchases are effectively free, minor purchases are worth one CP, major purchases need to be roleplayed for or a deal needs to be struck, and unreachable purchases are typically too expensive to ever purchase.
 Unreachable purchases may become available through roleplaying.
 The columns of the store should all have things characters can purchase in/under them.
 <!-- everything below from the storyteller section on store/money-->
 Money in Tabula is handled with things called AUCs.
 An AUC is an arbitrary unit of currency.
 In this game an AUC might be 1000 spacebucks or $10 or an ounce of gold.
 The point is that it is money.
 The way Tabula organizes money is so that you don't have to do much bookeeping with your money.
 Groupings of AUCs form different levels of purchasing power.
 One AUC is one minor purchase.
 Three AUCs are a major purchase.
 There are 4 tiers of purchasing power.
-The first is trivial, then minor, major, and priceless.
+The first is trivial, then minor, major, and unreachable.
 To ground this in the real human world trivial purchases are things like food, beer, candy, ammo, clothes, or entertainment.
 A minor purchase would be things that cost more like guns, cars, specialized tools, computers, or medicine.
 Major purchases would be things like houses, companies, famous art, fancy cars, or a college education.
-A priceless purchase is one that you simply cannot buy right now because it is either far to expensive or it is unavailable.
+A unreachable purchase is one that you simply cannot buy right now because it is either far to expensive or it is unavailable.
-I think to actually make the store on the setting it should be the four columns with various goods underneath them. (columns are trivial, minor, major, and priceless)
+I think to actually make the store on the setting it should be the four columns with various goods underneath them. (columns are trivial, minor, major, and unreachable)

 ## Social Description
 The social description for the setting should describe what the people of the setting are like and what they have done.
 This will be things like important places, institutions, cultural events, and historic events.
 This will also include the races/peoples/cultures within the setting and the countries and govenments they have formed.